t-kelly/lerna-repo/packages/lerna-test-2/README.md

-## Lerna test project 2 now has a README
+## Lerna Test Project 2

+This README has been updated from the first version